Tung Chung: Early times

-Since the Song Dynasty between 960 and 1279 AD, there have been people living in Tung Chung.
+Since the Song dynasty between 960 and 1279 AD, there have been people living in Tung Chung.
 At that time, they lived on fishing and agriculture.
 Crabs, fishes and crops were their main productions.

 This place was originally called Tung Sai Chung, when Hong Kong was still a group of fishing villages.
 Tung means east in Cantonese, while Sai means west.
 At that time, merchandising ships sailed east to the village and west to Macau.

 Tung Sai Chung is one of five villages of Lantau that were resettled when the coastal restriction of the Great Clearance was lifted in 1669.
 The other villages are Tai O, Lo Pui O, Shek Pik and Mui Wo.

+Tung Chung was already seen on Western maps beginning in 1815, sometimes with the romanization Toong-chung (see image).

 Tung Chung may be a new town, but its heritage can be seen in the form of old fishing villages.
 They show another façade of Tung Chung, of a village before the development of the airport and the town.